 President of the Board

 Mark is a writer, photographer, filmmaker and rancher.
 His first book, the NOLS Wilderness Guide, won the National Outdoor Book Award, and his writing and photography has been featured in many publications throughout the United States.
 His documentary,” A Land out of Time”, on the gas drilling boom in the Rocky Mountain West, won numerous awards and was featured in over 20 film festivals.
 Mark is also a shellfish farmer and raises oysters and mussels in southern Chile.
 He has served on various non-profit boards including High Country News, Aspen Center for Environmental Studies, The Maki Foundation, and the Public Counsel of the Rockies.
 He is currently board chair of Aspen Journalism.
 A lifelong outdoorsman, Mark has traveled, hiked, climbed and skied extensively throughout the United States and Latin America.
-Basalt, Colorado.

 DAVID G. “SKIP” BEHRHORST

 Skip attended Denison University and received an MBA from the University of Denver.
 Originally from Pittsburgh, PA, Skip has had a career in the real estate development and management business for over 47 years principally in the Aspen/Snowmass area and in Grand Junction, Colorado.
 He is a licensed instrument-rated pilot and owns a Cessna T210 based in Aspen.
-Currently, Behrhorst is serving as a board member of Save the River, a non-profit, member-based environmental organization, whose mission is to preserve and protect the ecological integrity of the Upper St. Lawrence River, bordering New York and Canada.
+Currently, Skip is serving as a board member of Save the River, a non-profit, member-based environmental organization, whose mission is to preserve and protect the ecological integrity of the Upper St. Lawrence River, bordering New York and Canada.
 As an avid outdoors person, he enjoys downhill and cross-country skiing, road and mountain biking, backpacking in the mountains in Colorado and Wyoming, and the Utah/Arizona desert including the Grand Canyon.
 He resides in Aspen with his wife, Donna Fisher, and they have five children and seven grandchildren.
-Aspen, Colorado.

 Heidi’s family apple farm and ski resort in Michigan enabled her to start skiing at the age of three.
 A graduate of Michigan State University, with a degree in Agricultural Economics, she worked at Merrill Lynch as a commodity and stockbroker.
 Upon moving to the Rocky Mountains, she became co-owner of Kenny’s Double Diamond Ski Shop and founder of the Double Diamond Ski Clinic for women.
 After selling the business, she went into real estate.
 She is highly involved in the Vail Valley community and has served on many boards over the years and is a top agent for Fuller Sotheby’s International Realty located in Beaver Creek, Colorado.
-Edwards, Colorado.

-AJ is the President of Environmental Communications Associates, and has been a pioneering force in communicating environmental and complex issues to the public for over 30 years.
-Her thought leadership and expertise in strategic marketing, brand and reputation management, crisis/risk communications draw from her diverse background in marketing and environmental science.
+AJ, President of Environmental Communications Associates, has been a pioneering force in communicating environmental and complex issues to the public for over 30 years.
+Her leadership and expertise in strategic marketing, brand and reputation management, and crisis/risk communications draw from her diverse background in marketing and environmental science.
 Clients include: Honda North America, BHP Billiton, Lockheed Martin, Roche, British Columbia Ministry of Environment Lands and Parks, Rocky Mountain National Park, US Green Building Council (designed launch strategy for the LEED building certification), Hearst, FEMA, US ARMY, Indian and Northern Affairs Canada, the Vatican.
 She believes strongly in expanding the attitudes and values of today’s youth through multimedia communications and entertainment platforms, and co-founded the Big Green Rabbit, a multimedia brand that packaged health, environment and sustainability concepts for children and families.
 This 4X-Emmy award-winning children’s show garnered over 85 million hits on YouTube and performed at the White House for numerous years.
 She is an avid sea kayaker, hiker, musician and hot sauce collector.
-Ms. Grant’s Board service includes: National Parks Foundation, Western Resource Advocates, Alaska Conservation Foundation, Impact Finance Center Steering Committee, National Parks Conservation Association (SW Region), University of Michigan-Dean’s Advisory Board School for Environment and Sustainability; University of Colorado-Advisory Board Masters in Environment Program, National Outdoor Leadership School (NOLS) She attended The University of Colorado, Rocky Mountain College of Art, Hobart and William Smith College, National Outdoor Leadership School (NOLS).
-Boulder, Colorado.
+Ms. Grant’s Board service includes: National Parks Foundation, Western Resource Advocates, Alaska Conservation Foundation, Impact Finance Center Steering Committee, National Parks Conservation Association (SW Region), University of Michigan-Dean’s Advisory Board School for Environment and Sustainability; University of Colorado-Advisory Board Masters in Environment Program, and National Outdoor Leadership School (NOLS).
+She attended The University of Colorado, Rocky Mountain College of Art, Hobart and William Smith College, National Outdoor Leadership School (NOLS).

 Pete is an award-winning, self-taught photographer and videographer who has worked for National Geographic, Smithsonian, Outside and many other national and international publications.
 His love of adventure, cultures and the outdoors has taken him on assignment throughout the world to over 50 countries.
 Raised on a Colorado cattle ranch, Peter is a graduate of Dartmouth College with a degree in English and environmental studies.
 In 2006, he was awarded a one-year John S. Knight Fellowship for professional journalists at Stanford University.
-Basalt, Colorado.

 RONALD “SEYMOUR” SIEVERT